 How much is my fee?

 Every laboratory pays a base fee plus a fee for each Field of Testing (FOT) they are requesting acceditation of.
-The price of the base fee is $1,890.00; the price per Field of Testing is $851.00.

 No need to calculate on your own - see our current fee schedule for prices.